 Themes and Core Ideas on the Opportunities Gained by English Pre-Service Teachers

-Confidence in English Communication.
-English pre-service teachers reported significant growth in their English communication skills during their practicum, attributing this progress to consistent exposure and the instructional use of the language.
+3.1 Confidence in English Communication English pre-service teachers reported significant growth in their English communication skills during their practicum, attributing this progress to consistent exposure and the instructional use of the language.
 Participants shared that English was their primary medium of instruction (IDI 4), with some actively motivating themselves to use it more confidently (IDI 9).
 Improvements in pronunciation, pacing, and clarity were also noted.
 One participant stated, “I know how to speak English in a neutral accent” (FGD 20), while another reflected on how they used to speak too quickly but had since adjusted (FGD 3).
 These developments extended beyond technical fluency to encompass interpersonal communication, as participants highlighted gains in their ability to engage with others using English (FGD 19, FGD 24).

 The journey toward communicative confidence for many participants was gradual and marked by initial hesitation.
 Several described early struggles with shyness and stuttering (FGD 9, FGD 29), yet noted that daily teaching practice helped them overcome these barriers.
 One participant shared, “Though it’s not purely English… there’s still some Bisaya, but at least, I improved it in a way” (FGD 22), reflecting a realistic and resilient approach to language development.
 Others acknowledged difficulty with comprehension but emphasised persistence and adaptability (FGD 32, IDI 5).